lucian-balea/powsybl.github.io/docs/tools/dynamic-simulation.md

 layout: default
 ---

-The `dynamic-simulation` command is used to run dynamic simulations on one or several network.
+The `dynamic-simulation` command is used to run dynamic simulations on the network.

 # Usage
 ```shell